demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 | SekoiaXDR.Alert.title | string | Title of the alert. |
 | SekoiaXDR.Alert.urgency | string | urgency of the alert. |

-### sekoia-events-execute-query
+### sekoia-xdr-events-execute-query

 ***
-Command to create an event search job on Sekoia XDR, after this execute "sekoia-status-events-query" to see the status of the query job and "sekoia-results-events-query" to retrieve the results..
+Command to create an event search job on Sekoia XDR, after this execute "sekoia-xdr-status-events-query" to see the status of the query job and "sekoia-xdr-results-events-query" to retrieve the results..

 #### Base Command

-`sekoia-events-execute-query`
+`sekoia-xdr-events-execute-query`

 #### Input